 "Validating the possibilities of sophisticated, recycled objects."

 -- Design Indaba

 Furniture featured, top to bottom: 1) Cahaya Dresser Zenporium, originally boat wood from South Asia.
 2) Upcycled Vertical Cabinet Rupert Blanchard, originally old signs and concrete-form plywood from England.
 3) Broken Skateboard & Epoxy Stool Woby Design, originally busted decks from Los Angeles.
 4) Public School Desk Bien Hecho, originally Coney Island boardwalk in Brooklyn following Hurricane Sandy.
-5) Moxy Welcome Desk Michael Sanzone Studio, originally whiskey barrels from Glennfiddish Distillery in Scotland.
-6) Dounan Chair and 7) Jimena Cabinet Hamed Ouattara, originally oil barrels in Burkina Faso, West Africa.
+5) Wood Antique Console BEYT 2B Design.
+6) Moxy Welcome Desk Michael Sanzone Studio, originally whiskey barrels from Glennfiddish Distillery in Scotland.
+7) Dounan Chair and 8) Jimena Cabinet Hamed Ouattara, originally oil barrels in Burkina Faso, West Africa.